 Highlight any teaching-related skills, experiences, and credentials front and center.
 Don’t make a school go looking for this information!

 Let Your Personality Shine

-It is a well-known fact that school districts hire candidates for new teaching posts with a pleasing personality.
-Personality and presentation are so important to teaching positions that communicating who you are in an entry-level fresher resume could give you priority over even experienced teacher applications.
+It is a well-known fact that school districts hire candidates for new teaching posts with pleasing personalities.
+Personality and presentation are so important to teaching positions that communicating who you are in an entry-level fresher resume could prioritize you over experienced teacher applications.
 The words you use on your resume as a new graduate should convey your personality in your absence and set you apart from the other candidates.
-Use vocabulary that will interest the reader, rather than dull sentences that will make them put your resume in the “NO” pile.
+Use vocabulary that will interest the reader rather than dull sentences that will make them put your resume in the “NO” pile.

 Write a cover letter and resume that conveys your passion for teaching.
 For instance, this teacher aide’s resume objective statement shows dedication, creative teaching strategies, and a commitment to teaching excellence.